Willson Contreras Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.86 team ERA that ranks ninth across all league pitching staffs.
+- The Guardians have the eighth-ranked team ERA across all MLB pitching staffs (3.79).

-- Bibee gets the start for the Guardians, his sixth of the season.
-He is 1-1 with a 3.18 ERA and 25 strikeouts in 28 1/3 innings pitched.
+- The Guardians will send Gaddis (1-1) out to make his sixth start of the season.
+He is 1-1 with a 5.26 ERA and 17 strikeouts through 25 2/3 innings pitched.

-- His last time out came on Sunday against the New York Mets, when the right-hander threw six innings, surrendering two earned runs while allowing seven hits.
+- In his most recent appearance on Monday against the Chicago White Sox, the righty tossed six scoreless innings while surrendering two hits.

-- The 24-year-old has put up a 3.18 ERA and 7.9 strikeouts per nine innings in five games this season, while giving up a batting average of .250 to his opponents.
+- In six games this season, the 25-year-old has an ERA of 5.26, with 6 strikeouts per nine innings.
+Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.